Digital ASIC Design Laboratories

 Follow-on courses:

-1. Details 'Introduction to the Digital ASIC Design Flow'
+1. 'Introduction to the Digital ASIC Design Flow'

-Participants work on different ready-to-run digital ASIC design flows and on ready-to-use designs during the entire course.
-It is not necessary to develop new designs or to setup and configure a design flow from scratch.
-Participants investigate the flow of design data along the chain of tools and how the results develop along the process.
+Participants work on ready-to-run digital ASIC tools flows and on ready-to-use designs along the entire course.
+It is not necessary to develop own designs or to setup and configure a design flow from scratch.
+Participants learn the design process by investigating the design input and output data along the chain of tools.
+They observe how the results develop along the design process.

 The course is offered barrier-free in a virtual classroom.
 Presence is mandatory to complete the course successfully.
 Physical presence at the campus is possible but not required.